 Gloria Dimmel has been producing vulva replicas from clay in Vienna since 2017.
 By now more than 130 people have participated in her project.
 Also all 18 vulvas we get to see in the game are imprints of real people.
 A part of the proceeds will be donated to support the rights of womxn.
-A particular focus is female* genital mutilation, which affects around 200 million girls* and womxn worldwide every year.
+A particular focus is genital mutilation of people with female genitalia, which affects around 200 million menstruators worldwide every year.

 Maubeschau (colouring book)